 The DOS command prompt is an important part of the MS-DOS command-line interface (CLI).
 It is the basic setting for the interface, where the prompt sets the platform for executing command lines of code.
 The main function of the prompt is to guide the user where and how to enter command-line text.

 The DOS command prompt was the most well-oriented way to interact with the personal computer before the innovation of Windows graphical user interfaces.
 When the user navigates within the operating system, other files, directories, and subdirectories may also be added to the prompt.
 The common prompt is “C:\”.

 What is MS-DOS Attack?

 A “denial of service” or DoS attack is a type of cyber attack used to tie up a website’s resources making it inaccessible to its intended users by interrupting the device’s normal functioning.
-DoS attacks typically accomplish by flooding or overwhelming the traffic to the targeted that triggers a crash.
+DoS attacks are typically accomplished by flooding or overwhelming the traffic to the target that triggers a crash.